Exotic

 Exotic pets in the EU

-A monkey as a pet?
-Or some other exotic animal?
-You may think that’s something from the past, but it is still very common.
-Like chimpanzee Marria who lived with a family for years, with appalling consequences.
-Or serval Xirus who has deformities because he did not receive proper care.
+Keeping a primate or some other exotic animal as a pet?
+You may think that’s a thing from the past, but it is still very common.
+Like chimpanzee Marria, who lived with a family for years, with appalling consequences.
+Or serval Xirus, who developed deformities as a result of not receiving proper nutrition and care.

-In fact, in most EU countries it is perfectly legal to bring all kinds of exotic animal species into your home.
-The European Union is one of the largest markets in the world for exotic pets.
-This creates several problems.
+In most EU countries, it is unfortunately legal to keep all kinds of exotic species as pets.
+In fact, the European Union is one of the largest markets in the world for exotic pets.
+This leads to several significant problems.

 The solution